dqrobotics/matlab/CONTRIBUTING.md

 ## Clone the forked repository

-For instance, if your forked matlab respository is https://github.com/juanjqo/matlab, then
+For instance, if your forked matlab repository is https://github.com/juanjqo/matlab, then

 Type in your terminal: